UnitedCTF/UnitedCTF2024/challenges/jail/escaperoom1/solution/README.md

 ## Write-up

-To bypass the filter, we can split the strings into two part and append them together using a `+` such as `"require" => "req"+"uire"`.
+To bypass the filter, we can split the filters strings into two parts, re-append them together using a `+` and eval it.

 ## Flag